 The butterfly can fly long distances – sometimes hundreds of kilometres – so can become widespread.

-The great white butterfly was first found in a Nelson garden in 2010.
-It is thought to have arrived as pupae on goods shipped into the city’s port.
+The great white butterfly was first found in Nelson in 2010.
+It’s likely it arrived as pupae on goods shipped into the city’s port.

-Following scientific assessment of the eradication effort, DOC and MPI in November 2016 determined the eradication programme had been successful – the great white butterfly was declared to be no longer in New Zealand.
+The intensive eradication effort was declared a success in November 2016 a following scientific assessment by DOC and MPI – the great white butterfly was declared to be no longer in New Zealand.

 The great white butterfly is currently not known to be in New Zealand but a watch is still needed should it be found here again.
 Keep an eye out for the great white butterfly in your garden.